pbenard-mcm/pbenard-mcm/README.md

 ## Hi there 👋

 Hello and welcome, this is my public portfolio repository.
-I use this to provide a brief overview of my personal background, education, and some samples of my coding projects done in university.
+I'll be using this repository to provide a brief overview of my education in coding, the coding languages/IDEs I am familiar with and some samples of my coding projects done in university.

 ----